Oxford Acceptance Rate 2024 – The Definitive Guide

 One thing that remains consistent between Oxford and Cambridge international applications is that these larger countries that bring in the most applications usually have very low success rates, as the number of admitted students doesn’t tend to be proportional to how many apply.
 This goes to show just how competitive international Oxford applications can be.

-The country with the lowest success rate on this list was India, with just 3.6% of its 1820 applicants being admitted.
-While applicants from India should still apply to Oxford if you are certain that you want to study there, it’s important to consider these success rates so that you can work to make your application truly stand out or seek support from an external source.
+The countries with the lowest success rates on this list were India and Canada, with just 4,2% of their applicants being admitted.
+While applicants from these countries should still apply to Oxford if they are certain that they want to study there, it’s important to consider these success rates so that you can work to make your application truly stand out or seek support from an external source.

 Now that you have a better sense of the success rates at Oxford, you should use this data to help you in the application process.
 While it may be helpful to consider when choosing your course, it’s always a better idea to choose the course that you’re more interested in as having a genuine desire to study will elevate your application, especially during the interviews.